 Doctor of Philosophy

 The clinical psychology program in the Department of Psychology at Western Michigan University is designed to provide broad clinical training utilizing a scientist-practitioner model.
 Graduates from this program are competent to function in a variety of professional roles including research, practice and college teaching.
 The balance of research and practice is obtained in part by practicum and research training within an on-site clinic, as well as practical experience in community agencies and research activities within faculty members’ independent laboratories.
-The program is approved by the American Psychological Association.
+The program is accredited by the American Psychological Association.

 The curriculum requirements are structured according to the scientist-practitioner model as well.
 The orientation of the program is decidedly behavioral with an emphasis on empirical research and empirically supported practice.
 All students are exposed to the broad content areas of the field.